|

 Other Nerves Known To be Damaged

-Both the buccal nerve and mylohyoid nerve have been damaged in during wisdom teeth removal..
+The buccal nerve, mylohyoid nerve, glossopharyngeal nerve, nasopalatine nerve, and facial nerve have been damaged during wisdom teeth removal.
 There is evidence that the use of lingual nerve retraction can increase the risk of mylohyoid nerve damage.
+The mental nerve can be damaged as well which is a branch of the inferior alveolar nerve.

 Additonal Considerations

-It is possible that other neves could be damaged with wisdom teeth removal.
-Such as the auriculotemporal nerve and the occipital nerve.
+It is possible that other neves could be damaged with wisdom teeth removal than the others previously mentioned above.
+This include the auriculotemporal nerve and the occipital nerve.
 The occipital nerve is located in the neck and could be damaged if the patient is not placed properly in the dental chair when having their teeth taken out.

 Headache Caused by Nerve Damage